Home

 This is coffee making at its simplest.
 All you need is the cone, some filters and a kettle.

 How much?
-You can buy the cone and a pack of filters for under $10.
+You can buy an inexpensive dripper - not the Hario - and a pack of filters for under $10.

 And here's the funny part.
 (Funny if your neighbor just spent $200 on a coffee maker.)
 You can make excellent coffee this way.